Short-Term Disability Insurance

 If you are unable to work as a result of a qualifying condition and have dutifully paid your premiums, there is no reason an insurance carrier should reject your claim.
 Our Fort Lauderdale short-term disability lawyer at Martin J. Sperry, P.A. can assist you with filing an appeal and pursuing all legal options when your benefits are being unfairly delayed or withheld.
 Our firm can provide you with communicative, one-on-one attention and serve as your advocate throughout the process.

 We fight wrongfully denied short-term disability claims for clients throughout the state of Florida.
-Contact us online or call (954) 324-2340 to start exploring your legal options with a Ft.
-Lauderdale short-term disability attorney.
+Contact us online or call (954) 324-2340 to start exploring your legal options with a Fort Lauderdale short-term disability attorney.

 • Personalized Legal Services